Cvetomird91/closing-tag-checker/README.md

 The script prints an array with the files containing a closing PHP tag at EOF.

+Files who contain an opening and a closing tag on the last line will not be printed.

 Sample files have been added for demonstrational purposes.

 Basic usage: